 Living in Harmony With Spirit

-Achieving spiritual harmony requires adopting positive, faithful, and unselfish attitudes of mind—spiritual attitudes—not just for yourself and others, but for the world at large.
-This is a powerful and practical way to lay the groundwork for your spiritual attunement.
+Achieving this spiritual harmony requires positive, faithful, and unselfish attitudes of mind—spiritual attitudes—not just for yourself and others, but for the world at large.
+Changing your thinking is a powerful and practical way of getting closer to the Spirit Within.

-A spiritual attitude is a mental framework, a persuasion, an outlook that guides your actions and reactions to life.
-Contemplating and fostering these spiritual and moral perspectives is a simple way to change your way of thinking—to spiritualize your thoughts.
+A spiritual attitude is a mental framework, a persuasion, or an outlook that guides our actions and reactions to life.
+Contemplating and fostering these spiritual and moral perspectives is a simple and effective method to spiritualize our thoughts.

-The attitudes of mind listed below are familiar to most of us and it would be easy to add more.
+The attitudes of mind listed below are familiar to most of us, and it would be easy to add more.
 The critical difference here is that all of these mental attitudes are placed within a cosmic and spiritual context.
-Spiritual thought, or right thought, as Buddha would call it, is the mental framework so essential for attaining enlightenment.
+Spiritual thought, or right thought, as Buddha would call it, is an essential mental framework for attaining enlightenment.

 – The Urantia Book

 There is an inseparable connection between your inner life—your thoughts and desires—and how you express yourself in your outer life.
 It is almost impossible to gain any self-respect if you cannot, or will not, love and respect others equally.
 By the spiritual laws of the universe, you receive what you give.
 Go about living your life with honor and dignity.
 Live up to your duties and responsibilities.
-Serve and respect others and you will soon gain that self-respect you so truly deserve.
+Serve and respect others, and you will soon gain that self-respect you so truly deserve.
+This is God’s Way.

-Even if you have a burning desire to achieve great things, without the determination to persevere in the face of all obstacles, it will be difficult to make much headway.
+Even if we have a burning desire to achieve great things, without determination and perseverance in the face of all obstacles, it will be difficult to make much headway.

-It is only natural to desire success, but the test of your spiritual character and your ability to persevere is how well you manage failure.
-It is not so much that you win or lose, succeed or fail, as how much you learn to deal with life’s situations regardless of the outcome.
-How you cope with failures and disappointments is a true spiritual test.
+It’s only natural to desire success, but the test of our spiritual character and our ability to persevere is how well we manage failure.
+It is not so much that we win or lose, succeed or fail, as how much we learn to deal with life’s situations regardless of the outcome.
+How we cope with failures and disappointments is the true spiritual test.

 – The Urantia Book

-Daily disappointments are often rooted in unrealistic expectations about ourselves, about those around us, about the world, or about God.
-Come to realize that, when things go “wrong” in your life, you are given an opportunity to educate yourself, acquire wisdom, and develop a strong character by making yourself inured to disappointment and adversity.
+Our disappointments are often rooted in unrealistic expectations about ourselves, about those around us, about the world, or about God.
+Come to realize that, when things go “wrong” in your life, it is an opportunity to educate yourself, acquire wisdom, and develop a strong character.
+In the process, you become inured to disappointment and adversity.

-Spiritual people take whatever is thrown at them because they know that, in the great scheme of things, the most important objective is to advance, day by day, in spirit character and divine wisdom—to become more like the Divine Spirit.
+Spiritual people take whatever is thrown at them because they know that, in the great scheme of things, the most important objective is to advance, day by day, in character and in wisdom—to become more like the Divine Spirit.

-As you advance, you learn to overcome and manage adversity, you learn to solve problems, and you learn how to conduct yourself in any situation.
-And all this is accomplished with determination and perseverance—both of which are fortified by your enthusiastic and undaunted faith in the love, wisdom, and goodness of God (see also Divine Problem Solving).
+As we advance, we learn to overcome and manage adversity, we learn to solve problems, and we learn how to conduct ourselves in any situation.
+And all this is accomplished with determination and perseverance—both of which are fortified by our enthusiastic and undaunted faith in the love, wisdom, and goodness of God (see also Divine Problem Solving).

 Be Courageous

 Courage is having the mental strength to withstand danger or difficulty.
-But this strength is itself founded on the strength of your moral convictions and your degree of selflessness.
-Whenever you are thoroughly convinced of the righteousness of a cause or belief, it is easy to find the courage to defend it.
+But this strength is itself founded on the strength of our moral convictions.
+Whenever we are thoroughly convinced of the righteousness of a cause or a belief, it is easy to find the courage to defend it.

 – The Urantia Book

-Courage is rooted in your confidence in, and faithfulness to, a cause or belief.
-It’s difficult to arouse courage when you lack moral conviction.
-But if you learn to develop a keen sense of right and wrong, of fairness and justice, of truth and goodness, of kindness and compassion, of love and respect, of spirit and divinity, courage comes easily.
+But it’s difficult to arouse courage when we lack moral conviction.
+We need to develop a keen sense of right and wrong, fairness and justice, truth and goodness, kindness and compassion, and love and respect.
+Then courage comes easily.

 No matter what social environment or domestic adversity you were born into, having courage—unshakable conviction in the highest morals and a sublime hope for a better world—always develops a strong and noble character.
 Having courage means living a bold life in the spirit, one that squarely faces the many problems of everyday life.